wix/stylable/packages/stylable.io/docs/references/variables.md

 ---

 Use variables to define common values to be used across the stylesheet and so they can be exposed for sharing and theming.
+These variables are used only during build-time and have no impact on the resulting runtime code.

+If you wish to use dynamic variables, and to change their values during runtime, see [css custom properties (vars)](./css-vars.md) for further details.

 > **Note**
 > Variables are scoped to the specific stylesheet and do not conflict with variables from another stylesheet.